clojure/tools.cli/README.md

     ["-p" "8080"
      "--no-verbose"
-     "--log-directory" "/tmp"]
+     "--log-directory" "/tmp"
+     "some-file"]

+will produce a vector containing three elements:

-will produce a clojure map with the names picked out for you as keywords:
+a clojure map with the names picked out for you as keywords:

      {:port          8080
       :host          "localhost"
       :verbose       false
       :log-directory "/tmp"}

-A flag of -h or --help is provided which will print a documentation string to STDOUT and call System/exit:

-    Usage:
+a vector of trailing arguments that are not options:

+    ["some-file"]

+and a documentation string to use to provide help:

+    "Usage:

      Switches                    Default        Required  Desc
      --------                    -------        --------  ----
      -p, --port                                 Yes       Listen on this port
-     -h, --host                  localhost      No        The hostname
+     -t, --host                  localhost      No        The hostname
      -v, --no-verbose --verbose  true           No
-     -l, --log-directory         /some/path     No
+     -l, --log-directory         /some/path     No"

 ## Options

-An argument is specified by providing a vector of information:
+An option is specified by providing a vector of information:

 Switches should be provided first, from least to most specific.
 The last switch you provide will be used as the name for the argument in